 The Infinity Stones, known as Infinity Gems in the comics, are six cosmic powerhouses, each with a specific power.
-In the Marvel Cinematic Universe, we've already come across five of the six: the Tesseract/Space Stone, the Mind Stone, the Aether/Reality Stone, the Orb/Power Stone, and the Eye of Agamotto/Time Stone.
-The only stone as yet unseen is the Soul Stone, which may pop up in February's Black Panther.
-Twitter user mantia helpfully put together a graphic of the known stones and their locations (though there have been a few updates since Thor: Ragnarok).
+Lucky for us, we've come across all six in the Marvel Cinematic Universe: the Tesseract/Space Stone, the Mind Stone, the Aether/Reality Stone, the Orb/Power Stone, the Eye of Agamotto/Time Stone and the Soul Stone, which made its debut appearance in Infinity War.
+Twitter user mantia helpfully put together a graphic of the known stones and their locations (though there have obviously been a few updates since Thor: Ragnarok).

-As of now, they're scattered across the universe.
+Before Thanos collects all the Infinity Stones, they're scattered across the universe.
 On Earth, Vision and Doctor Strange each possess a stone.
-The yellow Mind Stone is first seen in the Chitauri scepter in The Avengers and now resides in Vision's forehead.
+The yellow Mind Stone is first seen in the Chitauri scepter in The Avengers and resides in Vision's forehead.
 Its powers, when harnessed, include firing energy beams, controlling people's minds, and endowing others like Scarlet Witch with powers of their own.
-The green Time Stone, aka the Eye of Agamotto, is worn on a necklace by Doctor Strange, and it allows him to reverse and loop time itself.
+The green Time Stone, aka the Eye of Agamotto, is worn on a necklace by Doctor Strange, and it allows its keeper to reverse and loop time itself.
 The remaining three reside in space:

 - The blue Space Stone, aka the Tesseract: At the end of Thor: Ragnarok, Loki once again possesses the Tesseract, known as the Space Stone for its abilities to manipulate space, create portals, and basically disintegrate people by transferring their matter elsewhere (as we saw in the first Captain America movie when it powered HYDRA weapons).

-- The purple Power Stone, aka the Orb: Once wielded by the Guardians of the Galaxy, it was protected by the Nova Corps.
-However, Thanos shows it off in the new trailer, so apparently that didn't end well for anyone.
-Considering that this stone unleashes enough power to kill a planet with one touch, it's a bit worrisome to see it in his possession.
+- The purple Power Stone, aka the Orb: Once wielded by the Guardians of the Galaxy, it's given to the Nova Corps for protection on Nova.
+This stone unleashes enough power to kill a planet with one touch and can cause mere mortals to implode if they hold it with their bare hands.

 - The red Reality Stone, aka the Aether: It appears in Thor: The Dark World with the power to merge all realities together (or, conceivably, tear them apart).
 A man known as The Collector (Benicio del Toro) is last seen storing the stone in Knowhere, though we haven't seen it since.